 Michigan State University College of Veterinary Medicine 2010.

 After graduating from veterinary school in the Midwest, Dr. Memenis began practicing on the Oregon coast and remained there for three years honing her skills with companion animal and emergency medicine.
 This past spring she moved with her husband to the Vancouver area to be closer to family and has enjoyed the transition from the ocean to the mountains was a good one for their family.
 Sandra has been part of the Hearthwood team for six years now and is happy to announce that this past spring she passed her certification examination for acupuncture through the International Veterinary Acupuncture Society (IVAS) and will now be offering it as an integrated modality for pain management to the pet parents of Vancouver.
-She enjoys the adventure of exploring the Columbia River Gorge and all that it has to offer by hiking, backpacking, camping and downhill skiing.
-She is the loving owner of a medium haired cat who believes he is king of her new home.
+She enjoys the adventure of exploring the Columbia River Gorge and all that it has to offer by hiking, backpacking, camping with her faithful sidekick Sierra.
+She is also the loving owner of a medium haired cat who believes he is king of her new home.